A man is cutting green onions on a cutting board

 The best dietary sources of omega-3 fatty acids are oily, cold-water fish such as:

-A word of caution though: Some scientists have suggested that eating fish containing high mercury levels could have a negative effect on ADHD symptoms.
-Therefore, it is best to avoid larger fish like tuna, swordfish, or king mackerel.
+A word of caution though: Some scientists have suggested that eating fish containing high mercury levels could hurt ADHD symptoms.
+Therefore, it is best to avoid larger fish like tuna, swordfish or king mackerel.

 Vitamin B6